THE VFA PIONEER HISTORIES PROJECT

 MJC: Right.
 So now you’re out, and now what happens?

 We were known.
-The Abortion Counseling Service was our official title, and it was named and discussed and so on, and also probably more than once in Chicago papers.
+The Abortion Counseling Service of the Chicago Women’s Liberation Union was our official title; that title even appeared in Chicago newspapers, certainly alternative papers.
 Not as exposes, just as a matter of fact.
-Plus, there would be occasional signs posted on telephone poles the way people do about anything, if they’re having a yard sale.
+Plus, there were occasional signs, some posted on telephone poles, the way people do if they’re having a yard sale.
 Same kind of deal.
-The Jane answering machine phone number was listed with other notable to feminists’ phone numbers in Chicago and the area.
+The Jane answering machine phone number was listed with other useful-to-feminists phone numbers in Chicago and the surrounding area.

 MJC: Now picking up our story.
 You were charged originally, and then quite a delay between then and the Roe decision.
 So how did that work?

 JA: The delay happened quite deliberately.
 Deliberate delay.
 Maybe that’s actually a legal phrase, or maybe I just invented it.
-But anyway, because we had found this woman, this really excellent attorney, Joanne Wilson, who is unfortunately, one of the people who is no longer alive.
-And so, we can’t talk to her about this, although she probably would say, “Get out of my face,” I doubt she would want to talk about it.
-But anyway, she was really smart, really skillful.
+Because we had found this woman, this really excellent attorney, JoAnne Wolfson, who is, unfortunately, no longer alive.
+We can’t talk to her about this, although if she were here and she were asked, I think she’d probably say, “Get out of my face.”
+I doubt she would want to talk about it.

-She had been, despite being a white person and a woman.
-She was the lawyer for Chicago’s Black Panthers.
-This was a very heavy hitter, Joanne Wilson.
-And when she was convinced that she should, by one of our pals, Marie Leiner, to take our case, after a certain amount of nagging by Marie I think, she took it.
-And she stalled in all the conventional legal ways, filed a petition for this and for that and all these things.
-Everything takes so long, and she just stalled, and stalled, and stalled.
-And then Roe happened.
-So, then the whole case disappeared or whatever the proper legal phrasing is.
+JoAnne was really smart, really skillful.
+She had been, despite being a white person and a woman, the lawyer for Chicago’s Black Panthers.
+She was a very heavy hitter.
+And when she was convinced by one of our pals, Marie Leaner, to take our case (after a certain amount of nagging by Marie), she took us on.
+Her plan was to stall, in all the conventional legal ways – to file a petition for this and that; everything takes so long anyway – and she just stalled and stalled and stalled, knowing the Roe decision was coming.
+When Roe happened, she was able to make our whole case disappear (I don’t know the proper legal phrasing, but that’s what happened; our case was dropped, the files were voided.)

 MJC: Well, that was an incredible set of circumstances, wasn’t it?

-JA: Yes, the timing was very lucky.
+JA: Yes, the timing was very lucky, to say the least.

 MJC: So, yes, I guess that’s the next question.
 How did this experience impact you and to whatever extent you can speak for them, the other Janes?
-That had to be a moment when you thought about that to some extent, how that experience had impacted you.
+There had to be a moment when you thought about that to some extent, how that experience had impacted you.
 Do you want to talk about that?

-JA: Definitely, no question about it.
-I thought about it very intensely, talked about it with other Janes and with other friends, but mainly with other Janes who were my friends.
-And for a while I thought, “I’m going to go back to school and become a midwife” so that I can do abortions and baby catching, do childbirth, abortion, all women’s reproductive health, sexuality, bodies, et cetera.
-This was when Our Bodies, Ourselves was at first, when we were working, it was in newsprint, I think it was 16 pages long.
+JA: Definitely, no question about it: I thought about that intensely.
+And for a while I thought, “I’m going to go back to school and become a midwife” so that I could do abortions and baby catching – childbirth and abortion, all women’s reproductive health, sexuality, bodies, etc. (This was when Our Bodies, Ourselves was on its way to becoming the enormously valuable resource it has been ever since.
+At first – when we were working – it came out in newsprint, maybe about fourteen pages long.)

 MJC: You want to mention that gentleman’s name?

-Also, in the ’70s in response to your initial question, I wrote my first two books.
-And both of them, I am completely sure, were sparked by being a Jane.
-The first one was about women’s relationships with our mothers, a clear case, and I worked with my stepmother.
-I wanted her to work with me half and half, that we would write the book together.
+Also in the ’70s, in response to your initial question, I wrote my first two books.
+And both of them, I am sure, were sparked by being a Jane.
+The first one was about women’s relationships with our mothers – a clear case, and I worked with my stepmother.
+I wanted her to work with me half and half, write the book together.
+She said, “Oh, no, I couldn’t do that!”
+Then she said, “But I can type.”
+Oh, so dear, so dear.
+She said, “Bring me those transcripts,” because I was taping all the interviews.
+I did 120 interviews, and she said, “Just bring me that stuff” and she typed up every damn interview.
+And this was not a political person, not a radical person, not a lefty.

 MJC: Absolutely.
 So, the impact was both on you and the other Janes personally, but the impact on society was enormous.

-MJC: The impact was both personally on the Janes right, and let’s say on the clients.
+MJC: The impact was both personally on the Janes, right, and let’s say on the clients.

 MJC: We’re roughly the same age, I’m a couple of years older than you.
 But at that time, it was thought that women couldn’t work together.